Emma (novel): Minor characters

-Mr. Perry is the apothecary in Highbury who is never shown directly speaking but spends a significant amount of time responding to the health issues of Mr. Woodhouse.
-He and Mrs. Perry have several children.
-He is also the subject of a discussion between Miss Bates and Jane Fairfax that is relayed in a letter to Mr. Frank Churchill that he inadvertently discloses to Emma.
-He is described as an "...intelligent, gentlemanlike man, whose frequent visits were one of the comforts of Mr. Woodhouse's life."
+Mr Perry is the apothecary in Highbury.
+He is never shown directly speaking but spends a significant amount of time responding to the health issues of Mr Woodhouse.
+He and Mrs Perry have several children.
+He is also the subject of a discussion between Miss Bates and Jane Fairfax that is relayed in a letter to Mr Frank Churchill which he inadvertently discloses to Emma, thus risking discovery of his link with Jane Fairfax.
+He is described as an "... intelligent, gentlemanlike man, whose frequent visits were one of the comforts of Mr Woodhouse's life."

-Mrs. Bates is the widow of the former vicar of Highbury, the mother of Miss Bates and the grandmother of Jane Fairfax.
-She is old and hard of hearing, but is a frequent companion to Mr. Woodhouse when Emma attends social activities without him.
+Mrs Bates is the widow of the former vicar of Highbury, the mother of Miss Bates and the grandmother of Jane Fairfax.
+She is old and hard of hearing, but is a frequent companion to Mr Woodhouse when Emma attends social activities without him.

-Mr. & Mrs. Cole have been residents of Highbury for several years, but have recently benefited from a significant increase in their income that has allowed them to expand the size of their house, number of servants and other expenses.
+Mr & Mrs Cole have been residents of Highbury for several years, but have recently benefited from a significant increase in their income that has allowed them to expand the size of their house, number of servants and other expenses.
 Despite their "low origin" in trade, their income and style of living have made them the second most prominent family in Highbury, next to the Woodhouses at Hartfield.
 They host a dinner party that is a significant plot element.

-Mrs. Churchill was the wife of the brother of Mr. Weston's first wife.
-She and her husband, Mr. Churchill, live at Enscombe and raised Mr. Weston's son, Mr. Frank Churchill.
+Mrs Churchill was the wife of the brother of Mr Weston's first wife.
+She and her husband, Mr Churchill, live at Enscombe in Yorkshire and raised Mr Weston's son, Mr Frank Churchill after the death of Frank's mother.
 Although never seen directly, she makes demands on Frank Churchill's time and attention that prevent him from visiting his father.
-Her disapproval is the reason that the engagement between Frank Churchill and Jane Fairfax is kept secret.
+Her potential disapproval is the reason that the engagement between Frank Churchill and Jane Fairfax is kept secret.
 Her death provides the opportunity for the secret to be revealed.

-Colonel and Mrs. Campbell were friends of Jane Fairfax's late father.
-Since Jane was their guest for extended visits, they took over her education in preparation for her serving as a governess when she grew up.
+Colonel and Mrs Campbell were friends of Jane Fairfax's late father.
+Since Jane was their guest for extended visits, they took over her education in preparation for her working as a governess when she grew up.
 They provided her every advantage possible, short of adoption, and were very fond of her.

-Mrs. Goddard is the mistress of a boarding school for girls in which Harriet Smith is one of the students.
-She is also a frequent companion to Mr. Woodhouse along with Mrs. Bates.
+Mrs Goddard is the mistress of a boarding school for girls in which Harriet Smith is one of the pupils.
+She is also a frequent companion to Mr Woodhouse along with Mrs Bates.

-Mr. William Larkins is an employee on the Donwell Abbey estate of Mr. Knightley.
-He frequently visits the Bateses, bringing them gifts, such as apples, from Mr. Knightley.
+Mr William Larkins is an employee on the Donwell Abbey estate of Mr Knightley.
+He frequently visits the Bateses, bringing them gifts, such as apples, from Mr Knightley.